Discover weekly RV gear discounts & finds

 How Much Water Damage Totals an RV?

 In some cases, the damage isn’t repairable—or worth the cost.
+Or, the repairs are technically possible, but they’re not resale-smart.
 Insurers may consider your RV a total loss if:

 Review your policy to see if gradual water damage is covered (many only cover sudden incidents).